team-eternity/eternity/docs/readme.txt

   * New console command: warp, which, like in ZDoom, teleports player to given coordinates.

+  * Added support for the Rekkr stand-alone IWAD.

+  * Added r_drawplayersprites, which lets players choose not to render weapons if they don't want to (for example, if taking photos).

+  * Made it so the Windows close button on the console is re-enabled when Eternity is closed.

+  * Changed the key bindings menus.

+  * Made Eternity use WASAPI on Windows Vista and later.

+  * Made the "idmypos" cheat toggle location display.
+Additionally, a new console variable "hu_alwaysshowcoords" has been introduced to control the same thing.

+  * Added an option that allows you to set message alignment to either default, left, or centred.

+  * Made FoV save in configs.

+  * Extended -file to search DOOMWADPATH directories if required.

+  * Made "summon" console command check thing num for compat name if no thing is found for the regular name.

+  * Increased repeat backspace speed.
+Before it only accepted a repeat input every 120ms.

+  * Made it so your aim is always the centre of the actual non-HUD viewport.
+This removes the need to move the crosshair up/down depending on player pitch.

+  * Split "Fullscreen Desktop" into its own option for favoured screen type.

 - Visual improvements -

+  * Significantly improved performance in maps with lots of flats (such as the central area of Mothership).
   * Movement through portals is finally interpolated.
 No more hops or slight discontinuities.
   * Hexen style double skies finally work!